 • The Raw HTML Editor

-With the raw HTML Editor, you work directly with HTML code.
-If you need to use custom formatting or scripts in your content, you should use the raw HTML editor.
+If you prefer to mark up your content directly with HTML markup, you can use the raw HTML editor.
+If you need to include custom formatting or scripts in your content, you must use the raw HTML editor.